Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Features:
 - "Check for Updates" will provide direct links to download files.
 - The Dark galaxy apply to AI too.
+- Option to swap player on load.
+  - No more stored in "remnant.cfg".
+  - Stored in game, swapped player will then reload swapped.
+  - Ironman mode will not be able to swap.
+  - Can be swapped from inside the game.
+    - In Debug Panel (All empire available).
+    - In Empire panel "Ctrl-Shift-Right Click" on the color circle.
+  - Game that had the player swapped are tagged.
+(Mandatory info when debugging)
+    - The tag is displayed on the console on load (the current player id too, if not 0)
+  - Fixed crash when selecting extinct empires.
+  - Empires will be listed on the console.
+  - Empires will be listed on the Guide.
+  - Also swap on "Continue"
+- New ALPHA OPTION to swap player on load.

 ### AI Improvement: